 When you select it, you will be prompted with a UAC or User Account Control Prompt to which you need to select Yes.

-It will then open the Command Prompt command line utility and will show you the progress of installing that Cabinet file.
+It will then open the Command Prompt command line utility and show you the progress of installing that Cabinet file.

 How useful did you find this tip?